themaurixbo/dynexa-ethglobal-ba/README_FLARE.md

 ## 4. Smart Contract Suite

 Below is the contract suite dedicated to Flare.
-Names are indicative and can be adjusted.

 ### 4.1 `DynexaFlareTreasury`